The Best Things To Do In Buenos Aires Argentina

 If you’ve just visited El Ateneo Grand Splendid Bookstore late in the evening why don’t have a milanesa for dinner?
 El Club de la Milanesa restaurant is just around the corner.
 It is one of my favorite places to eat in Buenos Aires and one of the city’s best restaurants.
 You can find it at Av.
 Callao 1077.

-A visit to Recoleta Cemetery is an unforgettable experience and a must-do when you’re in Buenos Aires.
+A visit to Recoleta Cemetery is an unforgettable experience and one of Buenos Aires things to do you can’t miss during your visit to the city.
 Recoleta Cemetery is not an ordinary cemetery.
 It is an open-air museum filled with stunning marble mausoleums, intricate sculptures, and the final resting places of some of Argentina’s most famous figures, including the First Lady of Argentina Eva Perón.

 As you wander the winding pathways, you’ll discover beautiful, ornate tombs.
 They reflect the wealth and power of Argentina’s elite families throughout history.
 Many of the mausoleums are architectural masterpieces, blending neoclassical, Art Deco, and Gothic styles.